 Five Branches University is approved for participation in the Federal Direct Stafford Loan and the Federal Direct Graduate PLUS Loan programs.
 All loans are funded through the Federal Direct Loan program.
 The amount and types of aid you will be awarded depend upon your status as a graduate or undergraduate student.

 Graduate students may receive up to $20,500 per academic year in Federal Direct Unsubsidized Stafford Loans, depending on remaining aggregate eligibility.
 Federal Direct Unsubsidized Stafford Loans have a six-month grace period (following graduation) before principal payments are due; however interest begins accruing upon the disbursement of the loan.
-Students can elect to pay the interest while enrolled in the DTCM/ MTCM/MAc program, or allow it to accrue and be capitalized (added to the principal).
+Students can elect to pay the interest while enrolled in the DTCM/MTCM Dual-Degree or the DAc/MAc Dual-Degree Program, or allow it to accrue and be capitalized (added to the principal).

 Federal Direct Graduate PLUS Loans are available to graduate students with a good credit history, determined in the credit pre-approval process.
 The Federal Direct Graduate PLUS Loan is available to students who have received the aggregate maximum amount of Stafford loans.
 The amount a graduate student can borrow is the difference between the cost of attendance and other financial aid received.
 Graduate PLUS Loans have a six-month post-enrollment deferment period, following graduation (or if you are no longer enrolled on at least a half-time basis), before principal payments are due; however interest begins accruing upon the disbursement of the loan.
-Students can elect to pay the interest while enrolled in the DTCM/MTCM/MAc program, or allow it to accrue and be capitalized (added to the principal) at repayment.
+Students can elect to pay the interest while enrolled in the DTCM/MTCM Dual-Degree or the DAc/MAc Dual-Degree Program, or allow it to accrue and be capitalized (added to the principal) at repayment.

 Please Note: Students who receive federal loans must participate in Entrance Loan Counseling prior to the disbursement of their loan.
 Students are also required to complete Exit Loan Counseling prior to graduation.